wpmudev/recent-global-posts-feed/README.md

 **INACTIVE NOTICE: This plugin is unsupported by WPMUDEV, we've published it here for those technical types who might want to fork and maintain it for their needs.**

+## Translations

+Translation files can be found at https://github.com/wpmudev/translations

+## Usage

-## Recent Global Posts feed takes advantage of Post Indexer to add an RSS feed of all the posts on your entire Multisite or BuddyPress network - simply, efficiently and quickly.
+Recent Global Posts feed takes advantage of Post Indexer to add an RSS feed of all the posts on your entire Multisite or BuddyPress network - simply, efficiently and quickly.

 ##### This powerful plugin allows you to: